 However, if you think your child’s is demonstrating these characteristics in excess of other children of the same age, you should consider raising your concerns with your child’s teacher, their school’s special educational needs co-ordinator (SENCO) or GP.
-For further information please read the NHS advice found at NHS Choices – Attention deficit hyperactivity disorder (ADHD).
+For further information please read the NHS advice found at The NHS website – Attention deficit hyperactivity disorder (ADHD).

 The Children’s Learning Disability Health Team offers a specialist community based service for children with a learning disability within Torbay.